kunrex/Sugar.Lang/docs/README.md

 `const` is used to guarantee runtime constancy.
 It's implications differ based on context:

 1. Global Fields: `const` enforces that a global field can only be assigned to in the constructor or through inline initialisation.
-2. Function Arguments: `const` enforces a function argument cannot be assigned to.
+2. Local Variables: `const` enforces a function argument or local variable cannot be reassigned to.

 In both cases this only enforces assignment, not immutability.